Who’s Doing Instructional Guitar Videos Right?

 Steve obviously has a long history of teaching that utilizes small bits of information with extensive explanation.
 The beauty here is that the student isn’t saturated by too much too soon.
 This is a mistake I made early on in my own teaching career.

 Steve takes the time to explain the basic theory and go over a good number of examples that drive the point home.

 The video quality is very good though the guitar sounds a bit thin.
 I’d still say the production is professional enough.
 He makes use of essentially two angles – one for explanation the other for illustration.

 At first glance it’s not hard to figure what the core musical style is here.
 Any guitarist with a taste for the aggressive will have a real treat perusing some of his other near 250 videos.

 Don’t pigeon hole him though, he’s a very accomplished player and extremely well rounded.

-This particular video runs 15:55, boasts over 700,000 views and, with a highly targeted audience of intermediate metal-heads, has an insanely low negative comment count.
+This particular video runs 15:55, boasts over 700,000 views and has an insanely low negative comment count.

 The only thing I found missing was some sort of visual reference to solidify the theoretical material.